laravel/docs/routing.md

 In the example above, the `admin` filter would be applied to all routes beginning with `admin/`.
 The asterisk is used as a wildcard, and will match any combination of characters.

+You may also constrain pattern filters by HTTP verbs:

+	Route::when('admin/*', 'admin', array('post'));

 **Filter Classes**

 For advanced filtering, you may wish to use a class instead of a Closure.
 Since filter classes are resolved out of the application [IoC container](/docs/ioc), you will be able to utilize dependency injection in these filters for greater testability.